lammps/lammps/doc/src/fix_qeq.rst

    Ntype chi eta gamma zeta qcore

 There have to be parameters given for every atom type.
-Wildcard entries are possible using the same syntax as elsewhere in LAMMPS (i.e., n\*m, n\*, \*m, \*).
+Wildcard entries are possible using the same type range syntax as for "coeff" commands (i.e., n\*m, n\*, \*m, \*).
 Later entries will overwrite previous ones.
 Empty lines or any text following the pound sign (#) are ignored.
 Each line starts with the atom type followed by five parameters.